Lebanon:Operations of the Islamic Resistance on Friday, Dece...

 Allah Almighty is Truthful

-- The Islamic Resistance fighters targeted at 16:00 a gathering of ‘Israeli’ enemy soldiers in the vicinity of the ‘Jal Al-Alam’ Site with the appropriate weapons.
+- The Islamic Resistance fighters targeted on Friday, December 22, 2023 at 8:30 am, gatherings of “Israeli” troops in the vicinity of “Shomera” Barracks [the occupied Lebanese village of Tarbikha] with missile and artillery weapons, causing direct hits.

-- The Islamic Resistance fighters targeted at 16:43 a gathering of ‘Israeli’ enemy soldiers in the vicinity of the ‘Al-Marj’ Site with the appropriate weapons.
+- The Islamic Resistance fighters targeted on Friday, December 22, 2023 at 9:30 am, the “Shomera” Barracks [the occupied Lebanese village of Tarbikha] with appropriate weapons.

-- The Islamic Resistance fighters targeted at 16:43 the ‘Ramim’ Barracks with the appropriate weapons.
+- The Islamic Resistance fighters targeted on Friday, December 22, 2023 [before noon] a gathering of “Israeli” enemy officers and soldiers in the settlement of “Evin Menachem” [the occupied Lebanese Tarbikha village] with missiles, causing confirmed casualties.

-- The Islamic Resistance fighters targeted at 16:40 several points where ‘Israeli’ occupation soldiers were deployed in the vicinity of the ‘Ramiya’ Site with the appropriate weapons, scoring direct hits.
+- The fighters of the Islamic Resistance targeted on Friday, December 22, 2023 at 14:20 pm, an “Israeli” infantry force with missile weapons in the vicinity of the “Metula” site.

-- The Islamic Resistance fighters targeted at 17:10 the ‘Al-Marj’ site with the appropriate weapons, scoring direct hits.
+- The fighters of the Islamic Resistance targeted on Friday, December 22, 2023 at 14:30 pm, a gathering of “Israeli” enemy soldiers and vehicles in the vicinity of the Al-Manara site with appropriate weapons.

-- The Islamic Resistance fighters targeted at 23:20 the artillery bunkers of ‘Dishon’ which bombed in the afternoon the Lebanese village of Houla.
-The Islamic Resistance used Katyusha ‘Grad’ missiles in this operation and scored direct hits.
+- The fighters of the Islamic Resistance targeted on Friday, December 22, 2023 at 16:15 pm, a command and control center at point 430 opposite to Kafrkila with appropriate weapons, causing direct hits.

 {And victory comes only from Allah – the Almighty, All-Wise.}